arssivka/naomech/README.md

 1. You need ctc installed on your system.
 If you haven't already go to the aldebaran's site and download 32-bit or 64-bit version according to your system: [Aldebaran's site][aldbr]
 2. Extract it wherever you like.
 Let it be the folder ~/ctc for example.
 3. Now you need to install new drivers provided by BHuman.
-Follow their unstructions [here][BHumanKernel].
+Follow their instructions [here][BHumanKernel].
 4. Clone [this][rep] repository:

   ```sh